ember-learn/guides-source/guides/release/models/customizing-serializers.md

 ## Authoring Serializers

-If you would like to create a custom serializer it’s recommended that you start with the `JSONAPISerializer` or `JSONSerializer` and extend one of those to match your needs.
+If you would like to create a custom serializer it's recommended that you start with the `JSONAPISerializer` or `JSONSerializer` and extend one of those to match your needs.
 However, if your payload is extremely different from one of these